 - Higher income countries are generally not the ones meeting the 2030 C02 emissions targets.

 - None of the top 10 countries of the childhood flourishing index are currently meeting the 2030 CO2 targets.
-All 10 bottom countries currently do.
+All 10 of the bottom countries currently do.

 - It looks like no country is currently is achieving the best of both worlds: an environment for children to flourish in and sustainability for our planet.